 A general knowledge of good and reasonable practice associated with the use of structural steel, reinforced concrete and prestressed concrete in buildings.
 Structural systems, their behaviour and performance; historical development.
 The nature and effects of loads acting on buildings; structural action, stress, strain.
 Factors influencing strength and structural performance.
 Failure, safety, design loads.
-The requirements of specifications for steel and the quality of materials and workmanship.
+The requirements of specifications for steel and concrete work with particular regard to the quality of materials and workmanship.
 Materials used for concrete, proportioning and mixing, placing and protection, control and testing of concrete quality; bending, placing and inspection of reinforcement; formwork and falsework.
 Materials used for steelwork, welding, erection and inspection of steelwork; fireproofing and general protection.
 Construction detailing, working drawings, methods of estimating.